akshayjshah/golink/README.md

 Setting linker flags with `-ldflags=all="<flags>"` works, but unnecessarily forces a rebuild of all packages.
 I'm having trouble scoping the `-ldflags` argument to the correct package.
 Any ideas?

+## Solved!

+This is related to https://github.com/golang/go/issues/24456, which tracks a regression in the Go tool - as of 1.10.0, it treats `go build github.com/foo/bar/./` and `go build github.com/foo/bar` differently.
+The latter fixes the issue above.